-There is 2 ways in which we could have gone with that.
-We could have either got that renegotiated with the seller and had them take that on board or we could have took that on board our costs ourselves.
+There are 2 ways in which we could have gone with that.
+We could have either got that renegotiated with the seller and had them take that on board or we could have taken that on board our costs ourselves.

 Stick To Your Guns In The Negotiations

 It’s important to note that at this stage you’ve not purchased the property so anything like this is really a seller’s issue.
 It’s their problem, it’s something they need to resolve before the deal can progress.